LGBTQ rights in Wisconsin: Sports

-In 2021 Republicans in the Wisconsin state legislature introduced the first transgender athlete ban in Wisconsin.
+In 2021, Republicans in the Wisconsin state legislature introduced the first transgender athlete ban in Wisconsin.
 This bill would have banned transgender women from playing on sports teams that aligned with their gender.
 The state assembly passed this bill on party lines, however the state senate never voted on it and it failed to reach Governor Tony Evers's desk.
 The transgender athlete bans were re-introduced in 2023.

 Both of the introductions of these bill sparked significant backlash from organizational and community advocates, including Fair Wisconsin, GSAFE, and the ACLU of Wisconsin.

 In 2024, the Wisconsin Legislature passed a bill banning transgender individuals from female sports and athletics teams.
 The Governor of Wisconsin vetoed the bill.

 Transgender Medical Care Ban

-In 2021 republicans introduced a bill which would have prohibited insurance companies from covering procedures related to gender affirming care for minors.
-This bill ultimately failed to pass out of committee and never reached the governors desk.
-In 2023 Republicans re-introduced this bill again sparking significant community backlash.
-This bill was passed by the state assembly on October 12th, 2023 and then by the state senate on October 17th, 2023.
+In 2021, Republicans introduced a bill which would have prohibited insurance companies from covering procedures related to gender affirming care for minors.
+This bill ultimately failed to pass out of committee and never reached the Governor's desk.
+In 2023, Republicans re-introduced this bill again, sparking significant community backlash.
+This bill was passed by the state assembly on October 12th, 2023, and then by the state senate on October 17th, 2023.
 This bill was vetoed by Governor Tony Evers on December 6th 2023.